qtip27/MicrosoftOpenAI/README.md

 # Microsoft OpenAI

-"I have created a new GitHub repository named 'OpenAI_Azure' to manage Azure policies for OpenAI."

-"The repository is set up to store Azure Policy definitions and related resources for governing OpenAI services on the Azure platform."

-"Feel free to contribute or collaborate on defining and enforcing policies that align with OpenAI's security and compliance requirements."
+I have created a new GitHub repository named 'OpenAI_Azure' to manage Azure policies for OpenAI.
+The repository is set up to store Azure Policy definitions and related resources for governing OpenAI services on the Azure platform.
+Feel free to contribute or collaborate on defining and enforcing policies that align with OpenAI's security and compliance requirements.

-# Microsoft Article for Open AI
+Microsoft Article for Open AI

 Monitoring Azure OpenAI (microsoft.com)